isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/c-visualizations/c-visualizations.md

 ---
 description: Visualizations are elements added to the dashboard canvas and configured to display various metric and dimension-based data.
-seo-description: Visualizations are elements added to the dashboard canvas and configured to display various metric and dimension-based data.
-seo-title: Visualizations
 solution: Analytics
 title: Visualizations
 topic: Data workbench